-If you’re 18 or over, visit your financial institution, credit union, or insurance company to set up an account.
+If you’re 18 or over, visit your financial institution, credit union, or insurance company offering TFSAs to set up an account.
 You can also typically open a TFSA through an online brokerage or robo-advisor like Questrade or Wealthsimple.
-You’ll need to provide your social insurance number in order for it to be set up and registered with the government.
+You’ll need to provide your social insurance number and date of birth, and quite possibly supporting documents as proof.

 How much money can I put in my TFSA?

-In a perfect world, you’d pack that account with as much money as possible to reap the greatest benefit of the tax savings on the interest.
+In a perfect world, you’d pack that account with as much money as possible to reap the greatest benefit of the tax savings on the interest and investment income.
 The annual maximums have varied from $5,000 per annum, all the way up to $10,000, so it’s a good idea to double-check your contribution limit with a TFSA calculator.

-No — unused TFSA contributions are carried forward each year.
-Never invested in a TFSA before 2021?
-You can make up for the lost time by contributing your maximum, up to $75,500.
+Remember: unused TFSA contributions carry forward each year.
+Never invest in a TFSA before 2022?
+You can make up for the lost time by contributing your maximum, up to $81,500.